Professor of Politics

-I write and teach about food politics, immigration, political economy, and the U.S-Mexico border at Whitman College.
+Aaron Bobrow-Strain writes and teaches about food politics, immigration, political economy, and the U.S-Mexico border.

 His first book, Intimate Enemies: Landowners, Power, and Violence in Chiapas (Duke University 2007) grew out of sixteen months of interviews with powerful coffee planters, pistoleros, and the peasant groups that fought against them in southern Mexico (read more about Intimate Enemies here).

 His second book, White Bread: A Social History of the Store-Bought Loaf (Beacon 2012), explores the all-American desire to change the world by changing what people eat.
 It does this by tracing the bizarre and entertaining story of 150 years of battles over the country's most basic staple food--white bread (read more about White Bread here).

 Along with academic journals in the U.S. and Mexico, his writing on has appeared in The Believer, The Chronicle of Higher Education Review, Salon, Gastronomica, and The Huffington Post.
 He's appeared on numerous national and regional NPR radio programs, and been interviewed for stories in The New York Times, The Boston Globe, Foxnews.com, Süddeutsche Zeitung Magazin, and other media.
 Listen to extended interviews with me on 99% Invisible, Against the Grain, PRI's To the Best of Our Knowledge, The BBC's Food Chain program, or Slate's Farm to Table Podcast.